 Surveys conducted to investigate reasons for wage rigidity in the face of rising unemployment commonly report that employers fear adjusting wages downward will result in negative effects on employee effort, along with adverse selection with respect to quits (Campbell and Kamlani, 1997, Bewley, 1998).
 The validity of this fear isn't obvious.
 Models of outcome based preferences predict that employers faced with bad business conditions (i.e. low revenues) should be able lower wages without reducing employee effort, and even models that allow for reciprocity admit the possibility that a wage cut won't harm employee effort under these circumstances.
 To sort this out, Hannan (2005) presents an experiment studying the interaction between firm profitability and employees' reactions to wage changes.
 Her experimental design employed payoff functions similar to (1) and (2) above, with the typical two stage process where firms first set wages and employees respond with effort.
 However, she added a third stage: After firms set wages and workers responded with their effort level, but before these effort levels were reported back to employers, there was an exogenous shock to the firm's profit - a random draw with a one-third probability of a positive, negative, or zero shock.
-If there was no shock, the wage and effort levels agreed to originally were binding and
+If there was no shock, the wage and effort levels agreed to originally were binding and the round ends.
+If there was a positive or negative income shock it was publicly announced, and firms and workers had the ability to adjust their wages and corresponding effort levels.

-&lt;sup>77 Among others see Fehr, Gachter, and Kirchsteiger (1997), Fehr, Hart and Zehnder (2008), Ploner and Ziegelmeyer (2008), Kessler and Kessler (2012).
+&lt;sup>77 Among others see Fehr, Gachter, and Kirchsteiger (1997), Fehr, Hart and Zehnder (2011), Ploner and Ziegelmeyer (2008), Kessler and Leider (2012).